 Ski Public Relations

 You can look and act how you like and still succeed as a writer.
 But to survive in public relations you have to be a corporate team player.
 An amazing number of people stumble into ski writing with absolutely no background in journalism.
+And some of them do astonishingly well because they have a genius for marketing their stories.

 But these days, to get a jump on the pack in public relations you need specialized training in journalism or public relations.